FRONT-research-group/SAFE-6G_Chatbot/README.md

 Follow the instructions below to set up and run the project.

 1. Clone the Repository
-  First, clone the repository to your local machine:

 2. Create a Virtual Environment
-  Set up a Python virtual environment to isolate dependencies:
+  Set up a Python virtual environment to isolate dependencies.

 3. Install Dependencies
-  Install the required Python libraries listed in requirements.txt:
+  Install the required Python libraries listed in requirements.txt.

 Usage Instructions